Victor Pelevin: Literary career

 In 1989, Pelevin attended Mikhail Lobanov's creative writing seminar at Maxim Gorky Literary Institute.
 While studying at the Institute, Pelevin met the young novelist Albert Egazarov and the poet Victor Kulle, later a literary critic.
 Pelevin was expelled from the Institute in 1991.
 Egazarov and Kulle went on to found a publishing house, first called The Day, then The Raven and Myth, for which Pelevin has edited three volumes of Carlos Castaneda's work.

-From 1989 to 1990, Pelevin worked as a staff reporter of the magazine Face to Face.
+From 1989 to 1990, Pelevin worked as a staff reporter for the magazine Face to Face.
 In 1989, he also began to work in the journal Nauka i Religiya (Science and Religion), where he edited a series of articles on eastern mysticism.
 In 1989, Nauka i Religiya published Pelevin's first short story "The Sorcerer Ignat and People".

 In 1991, Pelevin published his first collection of stories The Blue Lantern.
 Two years later, it received the Russian Little Booker Prize.
 In 1994, it received InterPressCon and the Bronze Snail awards.
 In March 1992, Pelevin published his first novel Omon Ra in the literary journal Znamya.
 The novel attracted the attention of literary critics and was nominated for the Booker Prize.
 In April 1993, the same journal published Pelevin's next novel The Life of Insects.
 In 1993, Pelevin published an essay "John Fowles and the tragedy of Russian liberalism" in Nezavisimaya Gazeta.
-The essay was the writer's answer to some negative critics reaction to his work.
-In the same year Pelevin was admitted to the Russian Union of Journalists.
+The essay was the writer's answer to some negative critics' reactions to his work.
+In the same year, Pelevin was admitted to the Russian Union of Journalists.